 “…by which the world that then existed perished, being flooded with water.”

 The word “which” is neuter plural and refers to two sources of floodwaters.
-Water came from the skies and from below ground (Ge 7:11; 8:2).
+Water came from the skies and below ground as in the previous verse (Ge 7:11; 8:2).
 Noah’s Flood came from water under and over the earth.

 The “world” here is the world of people.
 The Flood destroyed all inhabitants of the world except those on the ark.
 The whole state of things then existing perished.

 We get our English word “catastrophe” from the Greek word for “flooded” (katakluzw).
 The Flood of Noah’s day was a worldwide catastrophe.

 The stability of the world depends entirely on God’s will.

 God has sovereignly passed judgment on the world.
 He ultimately is in control of the universe.
 Our universe is not random, but God carefully and providentially manages the universe.
 He, at times, chooses to intervene in the universe.